Send the link below via email or IMCopy

 .
 Keep your notes organized!

-You will be given a level if you are seen doing anything besides taking notes on this Prezi.
+You will be given lunch detention if you are seen doing anything besides taking notes on this Prezi.

 Do not copy anything for this but follow the path and read the descriptions.